 The carrying amounts of cash and cash equivalents approximate fair value because of the short maturities of those instruments.
-Notes receivable from participants are valued at the outstanding balances, which approximates fair value.
+Notes receivable from participants are recorded at the outstanding balances plus accrued interest, which approximates fair value.

 Payment of Benefits

 Benefits are recorded when paid.